Shurdhah: History

 In the 13th century Sarda had territorial disagreements with Scutari.
-The island was the original settlement of the feudal Lekë Dukagjini patriarch, famous for the rules of the Kanun.
+Shurdhah was the original settlement of the feudal Lekë Dukagjini patriarch, famous for the rules of the Kanun.

 It was ravaged by the Ottomans in 1491.

 In 1973, when the dam was completed, the city of Sarda became an island on the left bank of the river Drin.

 Ecclesiastical history

-Around 1100 a Diocese of Sarda was established on the island.
+Around 1100 a Diocese of Sarda was established.